gridlang/grid/docs/src/variables.md

 The left-hand side can optionally be a list of names, which are used to *destructure* a [tuple](types.md) on the right-hand side.
 This is useful for extracting fields from function returns, for example.

-> If an assignment is the last statement in a block, the assigned value is considered the [block's](scope.md) effective value.
+> If an assignment is the last statement in a block, the assigned value is considered the effective value of the [block](scope.md).